EU drugs watchdog warns of staff exodus if move from London botched

 “For certain locations staff retention rates could be significantly less than 30 percent.
 This would mean that the Agency is no longer able to function and, as there is no back-up, this would have important consequences for public health in the EU,” the EMA said.

-“Public trust in the system” would start to erode, it warned, adding it would then need up to five years to regroup.

-The consequences of choosing one of the nine lowest-ranking locations would be even more dire, exposing patients to serious risk due to delays in drug approval and poor safety monitoring, the agency said.

-The EMA, with close to 900 staff, said last month it was cutting back on lower-priority work as it prepares for disruption caused by Brexit and the need to relocate from London to another city inside the European Union.
+The agency said last month it was cutting back on lower-priority work as it prepares for disruption caused by Brexit and the need to relocate from London to another city inside the European Union.
+(Reporting by Ludwig Burger; Editing by Mark Potter)

-Aspiring host cities have lined up sweetheart deals including free rents, landmark buildings and tailor-made relocation services in a race to house either the EMA or the European Banking Authority (EBA), the other Britain-based EU institution on its way out.